 Separation affects both married and unmarried couples.

-Unmarried couples need to be careful.
-Quite simply there is no such thing as common law wife or husband or same sex couples.
-These are just widely used words to explain the situation of living together but have no legal meaning.
+For unmarried heterosexual couples, the case is different.
+There is no cohabitation law similar to divorce law.
+In law, there is no such thing as a common law wife or husband.
+These are just widely used words to explain the situation of living together but not actually being legally married.

 Enlightened family lawyers have been campaigning for several years now for a change in the law to give some protection on separation, particularly for the vulnerable.
 These tend to be women who have little or no earned income of their own, often as a result of having the couple’s children.
 But men can also be vulnerable.

 A parent left caring for the children can, of course, claim child maintenance through the Child Support Agency.
 It may also be possible to compel the other parent to purchase a home for the children to live in until they reach the age of majority and to pay additional child maintenance.